CopperSpice API 2.0.0

 static

-Starts command in a new process.
+Starts command in a new task.
 The value for command is a single string of text containing both the program name and any required arguments which are separated by one or more spaces.

 int QProcess::execute ( const QString command,